History and English

 This module introduces you to the degree-level study of English Literature, with a particular focus on literary history and notions of literary value, establishing a dialogue between landmark ‘canonical’ texts and texts written by or representing people marginalised from traditional histories and judgements of literary value (judgements often shaped by power relations based on social class, race and ethnicity, nationality, religion, gender, and/or sexuality).
 The module will empower you to ask vital questions about literature and literary criticism: Who gets to decide what literary value is, and how do traditional notions of literary history and value marginalise and silence other kinds of writers and writing?
 You will be introduced to varied critical approaches to the study of literature, and to digital resources for literary studies.
 Transition and writing skills are developed by the embedding of a number of specialist sessions on, for example, understanding what lecturers mean when they say ‘read X text’, essay writing, structuring an argument and writing plain English.

 This module introduces you to chiefly literary but also film depictions of London, one of the most multicultural cities in the world.
 Through the study of cultural texts by artists of different ethnic backgrounds, the module will promote equity, diversity, and inclusion as well as a global engagement with the city’s history and its depiction across media, genres and styles.
 This module will be relevant to home as well as international you, both of whom will be introduced to London as a literary and cultural experience.
-It will also develop your professional skills, with options to take critical or creative forms of assessment.
-The module’s learning will be complemented by a field trip to the Museum of London / Museum of London (Docklands) to extend your knowledge of the city’s global maritime connections, which will be key to their understanding of the city’s role in commerce, Empire, and the slave trade.
+It will also develop you’ professional skills, with options to take critical or creative forms of assessment.
+The module’s learning will be complemented by a field trip to the Museum of London / Museum of London (Docklands) to extend the you’ knowledge of the city’s global maritime connections, which will be key to their understanding of the city’s role in commerce, Empire, and the slave trade.

 These are the current planned modules on this course and may be subject to change.